konstellation-io/kre-runners/kre-py-objstore/README.md

-# KRE Python Runner with NATS Object Store library
+# KRE Python Runner with nats-cli

-This is an implementation in Python for the KRE runner that is based on [kre-py](../kre-py/README.md) image and introduces the Python NATS library with new object store functionallity.
+This is an implementation in Python for the KRE runner that is based on [kre-py](../kre-py/README.md) image, which installs the nats-cli binary to gain access to Object Store from Python code.